LOCATION FUQUAY NC+AL FL GA SC

 Other features--bodies of reddish plinthite surrounded by strong brown and yellowish brown material.
 The reddish and brownish parts are typically sandy clay loam or sandy loam.
 The gray parts are sandy clay loam or sandy clay.
 Generally, the redder parts of the plinthite are oriented horizontally.

-BCt, BC, or C horizons (where present):
+BCt, BC, or C horizons (if it occurs):

 Color--hue of 2.5YR to 2.5Y, value of 4 to 8, chroma of 1 to 8 and may be variegated in shades of these colors